NASA satellite breaks from orbit around Earth, heads to moon | Technology

 Beck said the advantage of the new orbit is that it minimizes fuel use and allows the satellite — or a space station — to stay in constant contact with Earth.

 A final engine burst Monday allowed Photon to break from Earth's gravitational pull and send the satellite on its way.
-The plan now is for the 25-kilogram (55-pound) satellite to far overshoot the moon before falling back into the new lunar orbit on November 13.
-The satellite will use tiny amounts of fuel to make a few planned trajectory course corrections along the way.
+The plan now is for the 25-kilogramme (55-pound) satellite to far overshoot the moon before falling back into the new lunar orbit Nov.
+13. The satellite will use tiny amounts of fuel to make a few planned trajectory course corrections along the way.

 Beck said they would decide over the coming days what to do with Photon, which had completed its tasks and still had a bit of fuel left in the tank.